marcz2007/MultiLineStoryboardReactVersion/readme.md

 # A MultiLine StoryBoard created in React
-## Task:
+# Task:
 To create a web application which allows users to enter multiple child sentences of a root sentence and then be able to follow the children along in order to create a storyboard.
 Made using React.

+# Purpose:
-## Purpose: to improve skills in React with emphasis on handling the state appropriately.
+To improve skills in React with emphasis on handling the state appropriately.

 ## How to setup:
 1. Clone repository